 DAP is proud to be among the founding members of Support Asia for Sustainable Palm Oil (SASPO), an initiative of WWF Singapore (https://saspo.org/about-saspo).

 The vision of the Alliance is to make SASPO the norm to stop the haze as well as deforestation and animal habitat loss in the region.
 It aims to provide a platform for companies to come on a sustainable journey towards producing, trading and using certified sustainable palm oil.

 DAP palm oil policy proves that it is possible for medium sized companies to develop and implement sustainable and responsible policies.
 Recent years' events have demonstrated that it is our duty to participate in all possible efforts to reduce and eventually eliminate haze from our lives.

 Whatever their size, all companies should adopt this necessary environmental goal.

-Thanks to its palm oil policy, implemented since 2011 , DAP is 100% certified as sustainable for its palm oil ingredient and palm fruit products since 2020 .
+Thanks to its palm oil policy, implemented since 2011 , DAP has been 100% certified as sustainable in terms of its palm oil ingredient and palm fruit products since 2020 .
 We have progressed exactly as per our commitments.

-In its 2017 palm oil scorecard report for Malaysia/Singapore local companies, WWF gave DAP the best score of 10 out of 12 with this comment:
+- In 2017 palm oil scorecard report for Malaysia/Singapore local companies, WWF gave DAP the best score ten out of twelve with this comment: